shiv07tiwari/blockchain-go/README.md

 * Implemented CLI using [Cobra](https://github.com/spf13/cobra)
 * Blockchain dB is immutable.
 The system is transparent, auditable and well defined.
 * It is hashed by a secure crypto hash function.
 A specific hash represets a particular dB state.
+* A batch of transactions make a block.
+Each block is encoded and hashed.
+Block has header(parent block metadata) and payload (new dB transactions)